open-stage/blender-dmx-web/content/docs/Target.md

 If the fixture has a pan and tilt, the Target and DMX from console or from the Programmer can interfere with the Target (DMX has priority).
 One can lock the fixtures in place, pointing to the Target by pressing the lock icon.
-If you have adjusted focusing of the fixture by dragging the Target, pan and tilt are automatically set to the locked state.
 The lock icon is then also displayed in the Fixture list:

 ![image](../media/fixtures_locked.png)